 3309 Intro to Spanish Translation

-3 credit hours Prerequisites: SPAN 2205
+Prerequisites: SPAN 2205

 Taught in English, this course is an introduction to the theory and practice of both Spanish to English and English to Spanish translation.
 Emphasis is on general material from the media, social sciences and the humanities.